CostaLab/CrossTalkeR/README.md

 require(CrossTalkeR)
 ```

-*Note: Please avoid to use the following characters in celltype name: '_' and '\\' *
+*Note: Please avoid to use the following characters in celltype name: '$'*

 ## Possible system dependencies